stefanspringer1/SwiftWorkflow/README.md

 [^1]: For parallel processing, see the last section on possible future directions.

-This framework relies in part on some easy conventions to make the logic of your processing more intelligible.
-At its core it is just “functions calling functions” and such gives you at once perfomance, flexibility, and type safety.[^2] (So it does not define a process logic in a “traditional” way, which would not allow such flexibility.)
+This framework relies in part on some easy conventions[^2] to make the logic of your processing more intelligible.
+At its core it is just “functions calling functions” and such gives you at once perfomance, flexibility, and type safety.
+(So it does not define a process logic in a “traditional” way, which would not allow such flexibility.)

 [^2]: One can remove the term “convention” entirely from the description and say that the processing is controlled by calls to the `effectuate` and `force` methods with unique identifiers, which implements a process management.
 The conventions are used for clarity and are not decisive from a conceptual point of view.